DomiKamu/OhmerPrems/README.md

 ###### IMPORTANT - ABOUT INSTALLATION: from your "***documents/Rack/plugins-v1***" directory, if existing, never touch "***Ohmer***" subdirectory (in case you're already using regular "Ohmer Modules", like KlokSpid, Metriks, RKD, etc), so please understand "***OhmerPrems***" is a SEPARATE plugin and never replace (or merge) with existing "***Ohmer***", anyway!
 PLEASE ALWAYS USE DIRECTORY NAMES PROVIDED FROM RESPECTIVE DOWNLOADED .ZIP FILES TO AVOID ISSUES!

 "***OhmerPrems***" subdirectory hosts either free or full version (simply delete existing "OhmerPrems" directory first, then replace it by provided from downloaded full version .zip archive file, for OhmerPrems members).
-Free version is smaller because samples of unavailable drum machines are removed.
+Free version plugin.dll/plugin.so/plugin.dylib is smaller than full equivalent, because unavailble samples for disabled drum machines aren't implemented.

-When installed, from Rack's browser, QuadPercs module is listed from "Ohmer Modules".
-QuadPercs module is also listed from "Drum" and "Quad" when you're browsing by tags.
+When installed, from Rack's browser, QuadPercs module is listed by Brands into "Ohmer Modules".
+QuadPercs module is also listed into "Drum" category when you're browsing by tags.

 ------